How to Make a Wish in Southeast Asia

 Outside of temples and padogas across Southeast Asia, there are cages full of tiny birds.
 If you buy a bird and release it, this symbolic gift of freedom is believed, by some, to bring good luck or to ensure a wish will come true.

-The massive fish in question were purchased in a market where they were destined to be dinner in the very near future.
-Instead, released in the waters of the temple with a wish from their benefactors, they grew large with their freedom and fat with the gifts of food from temple visitors.
+The massive fish in question were purchased in a market where they were destined to be dinner very soon.
+Instead, they were released into the water surrounding the temple with a wish from their benefactors, and they grew large with their freedom and fat with the gifts of food from temple visitors.

-Only one week later, on a boat cruise on the Mekong River in Luang Prabang, I was presented with the opportunity to make a wish while freeing a fish.
+Only one week later, on a boat cruise on the Mekong River in Luang Prabang, I was presented with the opportunity to make a wish by freeing a fish.

-I was glad that I had asked the question about the fish in Vietnam and, therefore, understood when our captain asked us to write a wish on bamboo leaves that would be released along with three fish purchased from the Luang Prabang morning market that day.
+Our captain asked us to write a wish on bamboo leaves that would be released along with three fish purchased from the Luang Prabang morning market earlier that day.

 It was, our captain explained, a second life for the fish.

-The timing was good not only because I had clarity on the meaning behind the release of the fish, but also because my five-month journey through Southeast Asia is coming to an end.
-Any time an adventure comes to an end, there is a mandatory period of reflection.
+The timing was good not only because I had clarity on the meaning behind the release of the fish, but also because my five-month journey through Southeast Asia was coming to an end, and any time an adventure comes to an end, there is a mandatory period of reflection.